jorzel/hashnode/cm3qdx1nd00010alj1ogxefsq.md

 ## The End

+> "And in the end, it' not the years in your life that count.
+It's life in your years."
+> A. Lincoln

 There is perhaps no sharper lens for understanding what is important than the awareness of our own mortality.
 The finality of life forces us to ask: *What truly matters?*

 Our culture often encourages us to avoid thinking about death, framing it as something to fear or evade.
 But by confronting our mortality, we unlock a powerful tool for prioritization.
 When we reflect on life from the perspective of its end, it becomes easier to discern what is meaningful and what is trivial.